Observe and Report

-Observe and Report is a 2009 American black comedy film written and directed by Jody Hill and starring Seth Rogen, Anna Faris and Ray Liotta.
+Observe and Report is a 2009 American crime comedy film written and directed by Jody Hill and starring Seth Rogen, Anna Faris, and Ray Liotta.
 It follows a mentally unstable vigilante mall cop who attempts to join the police academy and pursues a flasher tormenting female visitors to the mall where he works.
-It was released on April 10, 2009 and grossed $27 million.
+It was released on April 10, 2009, and received mixed reviews from critics, while it grossed $27 million.

 Plot

 An anonymous flasher exposes himself to shoppers in the Forest Ridge Mall parking lot.
-The head of mall security, Ronnie Barnhardt, makes it his mission to apprehend the offender.
-However, while Ronnie is ostensibly well-intentioned and valiant in his own mind, in reality he is emotionally unstable with vigilante tendencies, apparently experiencing bipolar disorder and displaying violent ideation, among other problems.
+The head of mall security Ronnie Barnhardt makes it his mission to apprehend the offender.
+But while he is ostensibly well-intentioned and valiant in his own mind, in reality he is emotionally unstable and has vigilante tendencies.
+Ronnie apparently experiences bipolar disorder and delusions of grandeur and displays violent ideation, among other problems.

-The criminal activity at the mall continues as the flasher exposes himself to make-up counter worker Brandi and a masked robber causes property damage at a shoe store.
-In both instances, Detective Harrison, a police detective, arrives to investigate.
-The two dislike each other, as Ronnie believes Harrison is taking over his proper role as investigator and Harrison believes that Ronnie is disrupting the investigation.
+The criminal activity at the mall continues as the flasher exposes himself to makeup counter worker Brandi and a masked robber causes property damage at a shoe store.
+In both instances, police Detective Harrison arrives to investigate.
+He and Ronnie dislike each other, as Ronnie believes Harrison is taking over his proper role as investigator and the detective believes he is disrupting the investigation.

 Ronnie decides to take steps to become a police officer.
-As part of his preparations, Ronnie decides to ride along with Detective Harrison.
-Harrison tricks him into walking into the most dangerous part of town and drives off.
-Ronnie then confronts and subsequently assaults several drug dealers, victoriously returning to the police station with a dealer's son and thanking the detective for the opportunity to prove himself.
+As part of his preparations, he decides to do a ride-along with Harrison.
+The detective tricks him into walking into the most dangerous part of town and drives off.
+Ronnie then confronts and assaults several drug dealers, victoriously returning to the police station with a dealer's son and thanking Harrison for the opportunity to prove himself.

 Emboldened, Ronnie arranges a date with Brandi.
-On their date, she sees him taking a prescription clonazepam and assumes that Ronnie takes them recreationally.
-She asks him to share and he gives her the entire bottle, believing he does not need his prescription anymore.
+On their date, she sees him taking a clonazepam for mental health reasons and assumes that he takes them recreationally.
+She asks him to share and he gives her the entire bottle, believing he no longer needs it.
 Ronnie takes her home and has sex with her while she is semi-conscious.